What are Phaeochromocytomas & Paragangliomas?

 Phaeochromoytomas (pheochromocytomas), often known as ‘phaeos’ (‘fee-ohs’), are rare tumours of the adrenal gland which develop in the inner section of the gland called the medulla.

 The body has two walnut-sized adrenal glands, sitting on top of each of the kidneys (‘adrenal’ means next to the kidney).
 Even though the glands are small they are important as they produce several essential hormones.
 The medulla (the area of the adrenal gland from which phaeos arise) produces a number of hormones called catecholamines, mainly adrenaline (epinephrine) and noradrenaline (norepinephrine).
-These hormones help the body deal with maintaining blood pressure, and with sudden stress or threats.
-Phaeos and paragangliomas may produce excessive amounts of these hormones, causing a variety of symptoms that can affect the whole body.
+These hormones help the body deal with maintaining blood pressure, deal with sudden stress or threats.
+Phaeochromocytomas and paragangliomas may produce excessive amounts of these hormones, causing a variety of symptoms that can affect the whole body.

 What is known about these tumours?